deepset-ai/FARM/readme.rst

 Upcoming features
 ###################
-- More pretrained models XLNet, XLM ...
+- More pretrained models roBERTa, XLNet  ...
+- Improved functionality for Question Answering Task
+- Additional visualizations and statistics to explore and debug your model
 - SOTA adaptation strategies (Adapter Modules, Discriminative Fine-tuning ...)
 - Enabling large scale deployment for production

-- Additional Visualizations and statistics to explore and debug your model
+Acknowledgements
+###################
+- FARM is built upon parts of the great `pytorch-transformers <https://github.com/huggingface/pytorch-transformers>`_  repository from Huggingface.
+It utilizes their implementations of the BERT model and Tokenizer.
+- The original BERT model and `paper <https://arxiv.org/abs/1810.04805>`_  was published by Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.

 Citation
 ###################